U.S. Department of State

 - Content and Form of Application Submission

-- The proposal addresses all questions in the official AEIF 2022 application form
+- The proposal addresses all questions in the official AEIF 2023 guidelines.

-- The budget is in U.S. dollars and is submitted using the designated AEIF 2022 budget form
+- The budget is in U.S. dollars and is submitted using the designated AEIF 2023 budget form.

 The following documents and information are required: